orbisius/sak4wp/README.md

 - Lists top 15 larger files (linux only)
 - Shows phpinfo

+Sice v1.1.5
+- Showing wp base dir.
+- Detect if wp caching is enabled
+- Check if caching is in within WP base dir.
+- Showing load average
+- Using Orbisius_WP_SAK_Util::m() to output some simple error messages

 List Page Templates
 - This module allows you to see which page templates are use by your pages.